asen/smg/docs/index.md

 ### What is it

-Smule Grapher (SMG) is a Play 2.4/Scala app used to retrieve data from arbitrary monitored services (generally - using external/bash commands) and maintain many RRD databases with the retrieved data and then plot and display time-series graphs (and more) from them.
+Smule Grapher (SMG) is a Play 2.x/Scala app used to retrieve data from arbitrary monitored services (generally - using external/bash commands) and using rrdtool to maintain many RRD databases with the retrieved data and then plot and display time-series graphs (and more) from them.

 Some Features: